The Midnight: 2018–2020: Kids, second remix album, and Monsters

-In 2019 McEwan appeared in the documentary film The Rise of the Synths, which explored the origins and growth of the synthwave genre.
+In 2019, The Midnight Remixed 02 was released on Monstercat.
+McEwan also appeared in the documentary film The Rise of the Synths, which explored the origins and growth of the synthwave genre.
 McEwan appeared alongside various other composers from the scene, including John Carpenter, who also starred in and narrated the film.

 During the beginning of the COVID-19 pandemic lockdown, The Midnight hosted a remix competition called Remix Radio, providing the stems of multiple songs they had produced on their website for free.
 On April 3, 2020, the livestream premiered on YouTube for one hour and thirty minutes.